blowdart/idunno.Bluesky/readme.md

 ## License

-`idunno.Bluesky` is available under the MIT license, see the [LICENSE](LICENSE) file for more information.
+`idunno.Bluesky` and `idunno.AtProto` are available under the MIT license, see the [LICENSE](LICENSE) file for more information.

 ## External dependencies

 * [Microsoft.Extensions.Logging](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging) - used to provide log messages.
 * [Microsoft.IdentityModel.Tokens](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) - used to extract the expiry date and time of the JWT tokens issued by Bluesky.
 * [DnsClient](https://dnsclient.michaco.net/) - used in Handle to DID resolution.

-## External libraries and utilities used during builds
+* [Macross.Json.Extensions](https://github.com/Macross-Software/core/tree/develop/ClassLibraries/Macross.Json.Extensions) - used to enable better JSON deserialization of enums.

+## Build tools

 * [NerdBank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) - used for version stamping assemblies and packages.
 * [DotNet.ReproducibleBuilds](https://github.com/dotnet/reproducible-builds) - used to easily set .NET reproducible build settings.